Better Overland Project

 • The Metro Active Transportation (MAT) Program Cycle 1

+Staff anticipate that the construction cost will be approximately $1.4 million.
 The City will know the final construction cost once engineering design is complete and construction bids are received.
+If additional funding is needed, City staff expect sufficient funding will be available in the City's Mobility Improvement Fund to cover the difference.

 Phase 2